Tools4everBV/HelloID-Conn-Prov-Target-CAPP12/README.md

 - The Create.ps1 assumes that both Position and Employment are mandatory.
 Therefore, if the assignment of Positions or employments fails, the Create operation ends in an Error.
 - Positions and employments are calculated based on the contracts in conditions.
 - Assigned positions and employments are saved in the account data in _extension object.
-- Positions and employments are disabled after a previous assigned contract runs out of scope.
+- Positions and employments are disabled after a previously assigned contract runs out of scope.
-- To enable a position or department, the `ends_on` property is now populated with `null`.
+- The `ends_on` property is now populated with `null` to enable a position or department.
 It may be necessary to provide a value!
 During development, verifying the outcome was impossible, meaning a date in the far future might be added to enable an account.
  - To manage the HelloID values used for assigning positions and employments, custom script properties in the Create and Update scripts handle the mapping.
   ```Powershell
   # Script Properties